xilution/xilution-graphql-backend-example/README.md

 ## To publish the Docker image to your Docker Hub account
 You'll need a Docker Hub account to execute the following.

-1. Run `docker tag xilution-example-fox-beagily-graphql {your-docker-hub-account}/xilution-example-fox-beagily-graphql` to tag the image so it can be pushed to your Docker Hub account.
+1. Run `docker tag xilution-graphql-example {your-docker-hub-account}/xilution-graphql-example` to tag the image so it can be pushed to your Docker Hub account.
-1. Run `docker push {your-docker-hub-account}/xilution-example-fox-beagily-graphql` to push the image to your Docker Hub account.
+1. Run `docker push {your-docker-hub-account}/xilution-graphql-example` to push the image to your Docker Hub account.

 ## To run the Docker image on Xilution Fox
 Xilution [Fox](https://products.xilution.com/integration/fox) is a managed API hosting solution that uses Docker to instantiate API server instances.